 The Fastest Way to Earn the Southwest Companion Pass for 2019/20

 There's good news for anyone wanting to earn the Southwest Companion Pass for 2019/20.
-Acquiring just one personal card and one business co-brand credit card, and meeting the minimum spend will get you the Southwest Companion Pass through the end of 2020!
+Acquiring just one personal card and the Southwest Performance Business Card, or both business credit cards, and meeting the minimum spend will get you the Southwest Companion Pass for up to two years!

 - Southwest Rapid Rewards® Premier Business Credit Card – Earn 60,000 points after you spend $3,000 on purchases in the first 3 months your account is open.